Cancer of unknown primary (CUP)

 Cancer of unknown primary (CUP) is a term that covers many different types of cancer.
 It affects about 3-5% of people with cancer.

 People with CUP often have more than one secondary cancer.
-It’s more common in older people|, but people in their 40s and 50s can also get CUP.
+CUP is more common in people aged 60 or over, but it can affect people younger than this.

 Sometimes, tests will find the primary cancer.
 When this happens, the cancer is no longer called CUP.
-It’s named after the primary cancer and treated accordingly.

-Even when the primary cancer can’t be found, your specialist may be able to suggest a probable part of the body where the cancer started.
+If your doctors can’t be sure of the primary cancer, they may be able to suggest a possible part of the body where the cancer started.
 This will be based on where the secondary cancers are, your symptoms and the test results.
 The test results will also suggest how the cancer might behave.
 This will help your specialist to plan your treatment.

 There are different reasons why a primary cancer can’t always be found: